INTERNAL WAY ACADEMY

 5. Be prepared to give and take honest, constructive feedback from your fellow students.

 Roger began his martial arts training in 2000 studying Kung Fu at the Tai Chi Tong Long Association.
 Two years later he started training in Northern White Crane and Southern Jow Gar Kung Fu at the Shaolin Gym.
 He continued to train at both these schools simultaneously for the next 12 years.
 In 2010 Roger began classes at YMAA Orient sport studying Yang style Tai Chi Chuan under Zibi.
 He soon realised a great passion for Internal Arts .
 Tai Chi gradually became his focus and only training.
 He regularly taught classes at this school.
 In 2016 Roger was introduced by Zibi to the London Central Free Push Hands group in Regents Park.
 Here he met Lindon, teacher of 7th Breath Hidden Power.
 Impressed with the skill and soft power of Lindon he began classes.
 It was under Lindon's teaching he began to understand deeper internal power and connection.
 With both Lindon and Zibi's approval he has decided to begin teaching a combination of the two schools.
-He set up the Internal Arts Academy aiming to teach others and increase his own understanding of Internal Arts through teaching whilst continuing to train under his teachers.
+He set up Internal Way Academy aiming to teach others and increase his own understanding of Internal Arts through teaching whilst continuing to train under his teachers.